Closed Side - Closed Mind

 But in the case under discussion, White is playing in a negative way.

-The end result of the joseki gives us black+circle and white+circle facing off.
+The end result of the joseki gives us and facing off.
 They are both strong, low stones.
 Therefore the remaining small open area around the circled points becomes unimportant for the moment - no extension into it is currently going to seem like a checking extension.

 Actually, White was probably happy with the result.
 Where is the problem?